-Refer to the illustration 2 for the position of the jumpers when the main control p.c.b. is fitted on a Mini S24 or Mini S28 boiler.
+Refer to the following illustration for the position of the jumpers when the main control p.c.b. is fitted.

 The numbers refer to the marking printed on the circuit board.

 When re-assembling the electronic control p.c.b.: